rbachawal/project1/MotrCodingStyle.md

                   enum reason   mit_why;
           };

-      (Rationale: this makes search for field name usage easier.)
+      Rationale: this makes the search for field name usage easier.

   * Typedefs are used only for "scalar" data types, including function pointers, but excluding enums.
 Compound data types